 And the same goes with friends.
 You don’t really thank friends here.
 If I say thank you to my best Chinese girl friend, she gets all grumpy*3 with me.
 She’ll respond by saying “wow, we’re friend aren’t we?
 We do things for each other, you don’t need to thank me.
 If you thank me, it makes me feel like we are not friends.”
 Yes, literally that’s what she says.

-All right, that wraps up our cultural spotlight section for this show.
-And now let’s move into some language points.
+All right, that wraps up our cultural spotlight section for this show, and now, let’s move into some language points.

 We have a tone alert for 不.
 When you use it on its own*4 不 is fourth tone bù.
 When 不 is used before another fourth tone, it becomes second tone: bú xiè or bú yòng xiè.
 Can you hear how it changed?

-Now this specific rule doesn’t apply to two fourth tones all across the board*5.
+Now, this specific rule doesn’t apply to two fourth tones all across the board*5.
 Remember how we discussed, two third tones turned into second and third like 你好 right?
 That’s on all across the board rule.
 In this case, 不 is special.
 It’s an exception in the world of fourth tones: búxiè búkèqi búyòngxiè.
 Don’t worry.
-We’ll go over it again in the episodes to come.
+We’ll go over it again in an episodes to come.
 Let’s look at some examples first.

 客气.
 Now there’s no definite rule for when a fourth tone turns neutral.
 And if you would say xièxiè or kèqì as two definite fourth tones people with still have no problem understanding what’s you are saying.
 It’s more above feeling kind of rule, which I know when you are learning a new language can be very frustrating.
 It’s always nice to have clear rules for when things change.
 But don’t worry, we’ll try to go over this kind of change as much as we possibly can.
 And soon you all have an instinctive feeling for when a neutral tone is needed.
 Let’s look at some examples.